UNEDLabs/moodle-mod_ejsapp/README.md

 ## 1. Content

-This plugin lets you add any Java applet or Javascript application created with Easy Java Simulations (EJS) to your Moodle course.
+This plugin lets you add any Java applet or Javascript application created with Easy Java/Javascript Simulations (EjsS) to your
+Moodle course.

 The Java applets should have been compiled with version 4.37 (build 20120715 or later) of EJS while the Javascript